-Configuration information for bibliographic record linking is located in the Voyager System Administration User's Guide in the chapter discussing search configuration and in the WebVoyáge User's Guide in the Appendix describing WebVoyáge configuration for bibliographic record linking.
+Configuration information for bibliographic record linking is located in the Voyager System Administration User's Guide and in WebVoyáge Architecture Overview and Configuration Models.

-For more information about searching for records in the Cataloging module, see Search Dialog Box on page 3-26.
+For more information about searching for records in the Cataloging module, see Search Dialog Box on page 3-27.